chevere/docs/packages/ThrowableHandler.md

 # ThrowableHandler

+The **ThrowableHandler** component provides handling for [throwable](https://www.php.net/throwable) with rich formatting support for console, HTML and plain text documents.

+👏 With this component you can create multiple exception documents, enabling to generate the document that you will display to end-user, the one for your logs and the one that you may want to see while on development.

+## Installing

 ```sh
 composer require chevere/throwable-handler
 ```

-The `Chevere/ThrowableHandler` component provides handling for [throwable](https://www.php.net/throwable) with rich formatting support for console, HTML and plain text documents.

-👏 With this component you can create multiple exception documents, enabling to generate the document that you will display to end-user, the one for your logs and the one that you may want to see while on development.

 ## Handling exceptions